 The earth started shaking again and they all ran outside.

 When it was confirmed that everyone was safe, workers were given permission to go back home to their families.
+He got in his car and drove away as quickly as he could.

 "I knew there was a tsunami coming," he said.
 "I saw the warning on the TV in my car, about 20 minutes after the first quake."